marteinn/Vaja-Lang/README.md

 # Väja

-Väja is a experimental language built in Nim and is primarly inspired by Elixir, Lua, Python, Nim and Monkey.
+Väja is a dynamic interpreted language inspired by Elixir, Lua, Python, Nim and Monkey.

 ## Features: